ultimicro/slingshot/README.md

 - It is working directly with the data types from `std` like `std::net::TcpStream` instead of introducing a new data type.
 - It is a bare metal runtime with (almost) zero cost the same as C that directly using a platform-specific I/O notification system.
+- It is guarantee that all futures will run to completion if the process does not forced to exit.

 Currently it is supports only Linux but the runtime was designed as a cross platform so any PR to add supports for the other platforms is welcome!